davidrumseymapcenter/cms-studentcompetition/index.md

 ### Concept

 Applicants submit a curatorial statement and three example map selections by June 27, 2025.
-Three finalists will be announced in the David Rumsey Map Center's newsletter in early July 2025.
+Three finalists will be announced in the David Rumsey Map Center's newsletter in early August 2025.
 [Sign up for the newsletter](https://stanford.us14.list-manage.com/subscribe?u=bc280d099b8c85ba9fd6e0bb0&id=3f16ea62b6).

 ### Proposal

-July - October 2025: Finalists develop exhibition proposals and object lists.
+August - November 2025: Finalists develop exhibition proposals and object lists.
 The winning proposal will be selected and announced in early November 2025.

 Exhibition production and installation will happen in spring of 2026.